×

 We asked people in Ghent if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Ghent, it is considered rude to not greet shopkeepers, waitstaff, or other service workers when entering or leaving an establishment.
 It's also important to respect the local language.
 While many people in Ghent speak English, it's appreciated if you learn a few basic phrases in Dutch, the official language of the region.
 Belgians value punctuality, so it's considered disrespectful to be late for appointments or meetings.
 If you're invited to someone's home, it's customary to bring a gift, such as chocolates or flowers, but avoid chrysanthemums as they are associated with funerals.
 When dining, keep your hands on the table (but not your elbows), and wait for the host to start eating or drinking before you do.
 It's also considered impolite to leave food on your plate.
 Belgians are generally private people, so avoid asking personal questions unless you know someone well.
 Also, avoid discussing sensitive topics such as politics, religion, and language disputes between the Flemish and Walloon regions.
 Lastly, Belgians are known for their modesty and don't appreciate bragging or showy behavior.
-It's best to be humble and down-to-earth in your interactions," said one expat in Ghent.
+It's best to be humble and down-to-earth in your interactions," remarked one expat who made the move to Ghent.

 About the Author